 leads to lower levels of depression and aggression

 improves impulse control

-Paying attention and regulating emotion are teachable skills!
+Paying attention and regulating emotions are teachable skills!

-A recent University of British Columbia study found that after implementing a mindfulness-based social and emotional learning program with 4th- and 5th-graders,
+A recent University of British Columbia study found significant academic and affective benefits for students after implementing a mindfulness-based social and emotional learning program with 4th- and 5th-graders:

 Studies show teachers who receive mindfulness training: